Nagendra1997/dummypy/README.md

 Mesibo's high performance C++ and Python libraries enable you to interface your chat clients with various scientific computing and machine learning systems on your backend like TensorFlow, Matlab, Octave, NumPy etc to create a powerful chat experience.

-This repo contains the source code for Mesibo Python API.
+This repo contains the source code for Mesibo Python API .

 - **Website:** https://mesibo.com
 - **Documentation:** https://mesibo.com/documentation/